Are you looking for free college scholarships and grants? We have tips and tricks to land tons of college money.

 This may sound crazy, but the first place to start is to create a place to keep your search organized.
 Get a three-ring binder and 12 tabs—one for each month of the year.

-Perhaps have your parent help with the research to find scholarships that you qualify for.
+Perhaps have one of your parents help with the research to find scholarships that you qualify for.
 You or your parent can copy or print out the requirements along with the deadline, and put it into the appropriate month in the binder.
 With your targeted scholarships organized, you’ll have a much easier time seeing and submitting your information before each deadline.

 2. Find an Editor